 For years, the LGBT community will have watched coming of age teen films that will have not have represented them, and occasionally included them as an afterthought in the role of ‘sassy gay best friend’- never a title character and certainly not a romantic lead.
 And that is why this film and representation in films is important.

-My main issues is some scenes did feel lazy & taken straight from rom-coms past.
+My main issue is some scenes did feel lazy & taken straight from rom-coms past.
 Simon sending a public invitation to ‘Blue’, waiting with a cheering crowd – hope fading – only for Blue to show up at the final moment is a mirror image of Drew Barrymore in Never Been Kissed.
 That and the fact much of the ensemble cast gives a very stilted performance with Robinson, Jennifer Garner and Josh Duhamel really stealing the show.
 But as I have forgiven equally bad acting in beloved rom-coms, I can forgive this cast.
 Overall, I did truly enjoy this film and it left me feeling warming and fuzzy.

-I went to see this at Cineworld’s Secret Screening and I have to admit to cackling as I watched men, that define themselves by their masculinity and heteronormativity, realise that they had been tricked into watching a LGBT film.
+I went to see this at Cineworld’s Secret Screening and I have to admit to cackling as I watched men, that define themselves by their masculinity and heteronormativity, realise that they had been tricked into watching an LGBT film.
 I have to say that I was impressed that despite the posturing after leaving the cinema, none of the audience walked out during the film as is being reported of happening at other screenings across the country.
 It’s incredibly sad that in this day and age some people can’t see past their bias and vile prejudice.